Photo credit: Centers for Disease Control and Prevention

 But people who smoke cigarettes tend to smoke more often, so it’s hard to compare how hookah and cigarette smoking habits affect a person overall.
 Keep in mind that water pipes don’t require the same kind of labeling that cigarettes do, so you have no way of knowing what you’re smoking.

 The bottom line is that smoking hookah isn’t safe.
-A lot of people think that the water in a hookah somehow filters out the dangerous chemicals in tobacco, but that’s just not true.
+Some people think that the water in a hookah somehow filters out the dangerous chemicals in tobacco, but that’s not true.
 Hookah smoke is still tobacco smoke.

 Also, even if you aren’t taking puffs from the hookah yourself, there is no safe level of exposure to secondhand smoke, whether from cigarettes or water pipes.